Guebbit/boilerplate-node-backend/README.md

 - Create database and link it using .env variables
 - Link to services using .env variables (es: email responders are a different kind of server)
 - Cron job needed to clean expired tokens in the table "tokens" (or in the users data if nosql)
-- FOUC (Flash of Unstyled Content) and minor problems are expected, will resolve (if needed) in the future.

 # Useful info
 - https://sequelize.org/docs/v6/core-concepts/model-basics/